-Victims of truck accidents may be entitled to many forms of damages, such as medical bills and future medical bills, lost wages and earning capacity, physical rehabilitation, pain and suffering, property damage, and more.Discuss Your Truck Accident Case with a Fort Myers Lawyer
+Victims of truck accidents may be entitled to many forms of damages, such as medical bills and future medical bills, lost wages and earning capacity, physical rehabilitation, pain and suffering, property damage, and more.Our Legal Team

-You should not delay in seeking legal guidance if you have been struck by a careless truck driver.
-The experienced Fort Myers truck accident attorneys at Lusk, Drasites & Tolisano can guide you through each step of your case, fighting for the compensation that you need.
-We represent victims in many cities throughout Southwest Florida, including Naples, Port Charlotte, Lehigh Acres, and Sarasota.
-Call us toll-free at (800) 283-7442 or contact us through our online form to set up a free consultation with a motor vehicle collision attorney.
+You should not delay in hiring an injury lawyer if you have been struck by a careless truck driver.
+The experienced truck accident attorneys at Lusk, Drasites, & Tolisano can guide you through each step of your case, fighting for the compensation that you need.

 We represent victims near Cape Coral, Fort Myers, and Naples.
 To request your free legal consultation with one of our Florida truck accident attorneys, call us toll free at (800) 283-7442.